Self-Compassion for Habit Change

 By transforming our relationship to our issuees, ourselves and the world around us, nothing has changed, yet everything is different, because we’re different.
 We’ve changed the lens through which we view and experience ourselves and the world around us.

-Recovery is certainly not a quick fix.
+Habit change is certainly not a quick fix.
 In fact it’s not a “fix” at all.
 We don’t require “fixing” because we’re not broken.
 We’ve simply practiced maladaptive coping strategies for so long that we have become habituated to them.

 In personal development we do the life-long practice of rediscovering who we really are as we heal from our past experiences and mistakes and make more conscious choices about how to be in the world in a new and contented way.